-It is a criminal offence for a child to fail to attend school without reasonable excuse, therefore the education authority is required to seek explanations for their child or young person's absence from school .
-A parent can be required to attend an Attendance Sub-Committee (Information leaflet) meeting to explain the absence and this process can result in a range of outcomes.
+Because it is a criminal offence for a child to fail to attend school without reasonable excuse, the education authority is required to seek explanations for their child or young person's absence from school.
+A parent can be required to attend an Attendance Sub-Committee (Information leaflet meeting to explain the absence and this process can result in a range of outcomes which are further explained in section ?? below.